vana-com/vana-compute-job-result-relay-redact/README.md

-# Compute Engine Job Template
+# Compute Engine Job - Result Relay

-This project serves as proof-of-concept implementation of a Compute Engine job for application builders in Vana's Data Access architecture.
+This project serves as a simple query result relay implementation of a Compute Engine job for application builders in Vana's Data Access architecture.

+No processing steps are performed, instead the query results are simply relayed from the input directory to the output directory for download by job owners.

 ## Overview

-The worker leverages the test sqlite DB mounted to `/mnt/input/query_results.db` (dir overridable via `INPUT_PATH` env variable) following an unwrapped schema used for demoing the query engine in the hope of an eventual, consistent E2E workflow.
+The worker leverages the test sqlite DB mounted to `/mnt/input/query_results.db` (dir overridable via `INPUT_PATH` env variable).

-It processes the input data and outputs a `stats.json` under `/mnt/output/stats.json` (dir overridable via `OUTPUT_PATH` env variable).
+It outputs the input under `/mnt/output/query_results.db` (dir overridable via `OUTPUT_PATH` env variable).

 ## Quick Start